FMRIB-Software-Library/support/README.md

 You must have a Github account to submit a new issue, or comment on an existing issue.
 Issues and comments are welcome from everyone using FSL regardless of career stage.
 We are here to support all researchers using FSL. **Everyone is encouraged to help answer questions on this issue list if they can.**

-An issue cannot be create from an email.
+An issue cannot be created from an email.
 All new issues must be started using the [Github issue page](https://github.com/FMRIB-Software-Library/support/issues/new/choose).
 However, once an issue is created you can use email to respond to an issue notification sent to your Github email address.
 This is useful if you are watching certain topics.
 More info on Github notifications [here](https://docs.github.com/en/github/managing-subscriptions-and-notifications-on-github/setting-up-notifications).

 ### Searching past and current issues